Deya-B/Bioinformatics/Linux-Python-DataBases/Linux/1Linux_intro.md

 ```-rw-------``` A file that only the owner can read and write - no-one else can read or write and no-one has execution rights (e.g. your mailbox file).

 ### Access rights on directories <a name="dirI"></a>
+Because directories are not used in the same way as regular files, the permissions work slightly (but only slightly) differently.
+An attempt to list the files in a directory requires read permission for the directory, but not on the files within.
+An attempt to add a file to a directory, delete a file from a directory, or to rename a file, all require write permission for the directory, but (perhaps surprisingly) not for the files within.
+Execute permission doesn't apply to directories (a directory can't also be a program).
+But that permission bit is reused for directories for other purposes.
-- r allows users to list files in the directory;
+- `r` allows users to list files in the directory;
-- w means that users may create/delete/ from the directory or move files into it;
+- `w` means that users may create/delete/ from the directory or move files into it;
-- x means the right to access files in the directory.
+- `x` means the right to access files in the directory.
 This implies that you may read files in the directory provided you have read permission on the individual files.

-### chmod: Changing access rights  <a name="chmod"></a>
+### `chmod`: Changing access rights  <a name="chmod"></a>
 ```chmod [who]operator[permissions] filename```
 - who means
   - u 🡒 User permissions